urraka/skel2d/README.md

 **Adding slots/attachments**

 The concept of slots and attachments is taken from Spine.
-Basically, each bone can have slots and each slot can have attachments (but only one active/visible one).
+Basically, each bone can have slots and each slot can have attachments (but only one active/visible attachment).

 Currently, an attachment can be a sprite, a path or a shape.